aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 This article explains how to compare documents and how to specify advanced comparing properties.

+{{% alert color="primary" %}}

+**Try online**

+You can compare two documents online by using the [Document comparison online](https://products.aspose.app/words/comparison) tool.

+Note that the comparison method, described below, is used in this tool to ensure getting equal results.
+So you will get the same results even by using the online comparison tool or by using the comparison method in Aspose.Words.

+{{% /alert %}}

 ## Limitations and Supported File Formats

 Comparing documents is a very complex feature.
 There are varied parts of content combination that need to be analyzed to recognize all differences.
 The reason for this complexity is due to the fact that Aspose.Words aims to get the same comparison results as the Microsoft Word comparison algorithm.